nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 - Extend the encryption using the PFS key computed using the private PFS keys and the servers public PFS keys

+**WARNING**: An uni-directional connection does use a PFS key, but this key is being applied on a pre-shared long term key only.

-**NOTE**: Since a temporary client lik a browser may not be able to store the private client keys, such a client may only use the signup and not send a key signing request.
+**NOTE**: Since a temporary client like a browser may not be able to store the private client keys, such a client may only use the signup and not send a key signing request.
 Then the server is required to identify the authenticating client using the PAKE identifier (not the public key ID).